FZGbzuw412/SATANKLGR/README.md

 + Fast fixing code if you have any problems
 + Working exclusively with one file, no compounds, no problems
 + Not detected by antiviruses
-+ Making hidden foulder in C:\ disk
++ Making hidden foulder in C:\ disc
 + Authomatical removing files after sending to email

 # Terminating Keylogger